RobertsBatars/ai-node-builder/devdocs.md

 * **"Tool Provider" Interface**: A standard interface based on the **Model Context Protocol (MCP)** will allow for two types of tool nodes: an MCP Client Node for external servers and a Python Script Node for simple, internal tools.
 * **Universal LLM Support**: Using a library like **LiteLLM** will allow a single LLMNode to act as a universal interface to over 100 different AI models by translating requests into the standardized OpenAI API format.

+## **6. Testing Framework**

+To ensure the stability and correctness of the node engine and the individual nodes, a dedicated, CLI-based testing framework was implemented.
+The framework is designed to be separate from the main application server but interacts with it in the same way a real user would.

+*   **Test Runner (`test_runner.py`)**: This is a standalone Python script that serves as the entry point for all tests.
+It is executed from the command line (`python test_runner.py`).

+*   **Test Discovery**: The runner automatically discovers test cases by scanning the `/tests` directory for workflow files matching the pattern `test_*.json`.

+*   **Workflow-based Tests**: Each test case is a complete workflow saved as a JSON file from the UI.
+This approach has the benefit of testing the actual graph execution logic, including node interactions, state, and data flow, in a realistic environment.

+*   **The `AssertNode`**: The core of the testing logic is the `AssertNode`, a special node available in the "Testing" category.
+    -   It takes an `actual` value from the workflow and an `expected` value (usually from a static `InputNode`).
+    -   If the values match, the test continues.
+    -   If they do not match, the node raises an `AssertionError`, which is caught by the engine and reported to the test runner as a test failure.

+*   **Communication**: The test runner communicates with the running application server via WebSockets, exactly like the frontend client.
+It sends the "run" command with the test workflow's graph data and listens for messages.

+*   **Success and Failure Conditions**:
+    1. A test **fails** if the `AssertNode` raises an exception (`AssertionError`).
+    2. A test **fails** if the workflow completes but no `AssertNode` was ever executed.
+This prevents "false positives" where a broken workflow finishes without actually verifying the result.
+    3. A test **passes** only if the workflow completes *and* at least one `AssertNode` has successfully executed.
+This is verified by having the `AssertNode` send a special `TEST_EVENT` message to the client, which the test runner listens for.